-Our Vision is to be a rural centre of excellence for conflict resolution.
+Our Vision is to be a rural centre for excellent conflict resolution.

 We provide private and legally aided family mediation for families that are separating.
 Claire Jackson is also Direct Child Consultation accredited and is therefore able to see your children independently.
 Claire facilitates the Incredible Years Parenting Programme for Powys County Council and feeds her experience into her family mediation practice.

 We provide training to schools to set up their own peer mediation service.
 This enables children to resolve their own disputes.
 Children are the society of the future and we believe introducing a simple resolution process builds resilience and a positive approach to any potential conflict as an adult.

 Wye Valley Mediation delivers our services with care and compassion and will always put our clients first.